Summary: Act 1: Scene 2

 See Important Quotations Explained

-King Henry asks Canterbury to explain to him, in clear and educated terms, the reasoning by which he, as king of England, has a rightful claim to the throne of France.
+King Henry asks Canterbury to explain to him, in clear terms, the reasoning by which he, as king of England, has a rightful claim to the throne of France.
 This logic is complicated, going back several generations, and Henry wants to be able to justify a potentially bloody invasion.
 He reminds Canterbury of the responsibility that Canterbury himself will bear for the death toll of the war if he tells anything less than the truth, and he orders Canterbury to give him an honest opinion and faithful advice.

-Read a translation of Act 1: Scene 2
+Read a translation of Act 1: Scene 2.

 Analysis: Act 1: Scene 2

 In his first scene, King Henry shows himself to be an intelligent, thoughtful, and efficient statesman, with an extremely impressive presence and a commitment to act as he believes right.
-He thinks carefully about whether or not to invade France, and although his decision seems to suit the clergymen very well, it is not clear that he has allowed them to manipulate him.
+He thinks carefully about whether to invade France, and although his decision seems to suit the clergymen very well, it is not clear that he has allowed them to manipulate him.
 More likely, his purposes simply coincide with theirs.
 Henry also shows his prudence when he absolves himself of potential blame by warning Canterbury very sternly that the lives lost in war must be on the archbishop’s conscience if he misleads the king.
 The clean and regular meter of Henry’s speech manifests his calm command of his subjects and his wits.

 Read more about the importance of Henry’s speeches.